 Keegan continued his interest in Mock Trial competition at UMKC’s School of Law.
 He was awarded Top Advocate at the Stetson Law School Mock Trial competition, coached two UMKC Mock Trial teams, and was a semi-finalist in the American Bar Association National Criminal Justice competition.
 Keegan was also a member of Phi Alpha Delta legal fraternity, Missouri Association of Trial Attorneys (MATA) law students’ association, and the American Association for Justice (AAJ) mock trial team.

-Keegan will be focusing his practice on automobile accidents, trucking accidents, motorcycle accidents, worker’s compensation, and premises liability cases.
+Keegan’s practice is focused on automobile accidents, trucking accidents, motorcycle accidents, worker’s compensation, and premises liability cases.

 Keegan, his wife, and their two children reside in Joplin, MO.

 Sarah Sticklen joined the legal team at Sticklen, Dreyer & Tinney in the summer of 2019, after spending a year at the law firm, Stolzenberg, Gelles, Flynn & Arango in Miami, FL.

 A native of Joplin, MO, Sarah graduated from Joplin High School on May 22, 2011.
 She then attended the University of Chicago, where she received a Bachelor of Arts in Comparative Human Development in 2015.
 While at UChicago, Sarah was named to the university’s Dean’s List, played varsity softball, and was a member of Delta Gamma sorority, where she served on the sorority’s Executive Board as Director of Social Events.